alexs2112/University-Notes/2023-Winter/GLGY307/16 - Mesozoic Reptile Evolution.md

 	 - Earliest dinosaurs were bipedal small carnivores (2-4 meters)
 		 - Two late Triassic earlier dinosaurs are Staurikosaurus (Brazil) and Herrerasaurus (Argentina)
 		 - Anterior limbs are very well developed with well developed claws, used for hunting
-	 - Pelvic girdle presents resemblences with those of their thecodont ancestors
+	 - Pelvic girdle presents resemblances with those of their thecodont ancestors
 	 - Discoveries in all the continents indicate the representatives of this group were highly adaptable since the beginning of dinosaur evolution
  - **Suborder Theropoda**:
 	 - Theropods are carnivorous dinosaurs of variable size, ranging from 1 meter (Microraptor) to over 15 meters (Tyrannosaurus, Gigantosaurus)